April 15, 2018

 Over the past couple of weeks I have worked with a Haitian intern, Hudson, to source the various materials needed to product our safe water storage buckets.
 During the summer we had already identified a bulk supplier for taps and PVC, so our intern mostly focused on securing buckets and labels.
 He has diligently followed leads to find a consistent supply of recycled buckets at depot boutiques around Haiti Communitere and Cite Soleil.
 Next, he researched and selected a printer to produce waterproof labels for the buckets.
-The labels are one of the most critical items for our buckets to be seen as a in order
+The labels are one of the most critical items for our buckets to be seen as in order.

 Step 2 – PILOT PRODUCTION